cristi-salcescu/todo-crud-aspmvc-react/Front/Client/README.md

 - data access: the "dataacess" folder

 Data Access objects make ajax requests.
-Models keep and manage state.
+Stores keep and manage state.
 Components render data and manage user interation.

-The app.js builds all the necesary objects and mounts the page
+The main.js builds all the necesary objects and mounts the page.

-Components access models, which in turn access data access objects.

 # Tests
-The modules functionality is tested using QUnit.
+Jest is used for testing.
-Open tests/tests.html to run all the tests.
+Execute `npm test` to run the tests.

-# Styles
-All styles are in the "css" folder.